timyiu478/network-security-seed-labs/README.md

 ## About

 The SEED project started in 2002 by Wenliang Du, a professor at the Syracuse University.
 It was funded by a total of 1.3 million dollars from the US National Science Foundation (NSF).
-This repository contains the notes of the network security labs.
+This repository contains the notes of the security labs.

 ## Notes